| Y |

 conspiratorial assassination-murder scene of the pacifistic husband

-of Helene (Irene Papas) - he was a liberal-minded Deputy (Yves Montand)
+of Helene (Irene Papas) - a liberal-minded Deputy (Yves Montand)

 of the opposition party in Greece

-and is in a stand-off surrounded by demonstrators and the police, he
+and was in a stand-off surrounded by demonstrators and the police,

-fell to his knees grabbing his lethally-wounded skull after a blue
+he fell to his knees grabbing his lethally-wounded skull after a

 - the scene in a hospital conference